ietf-wg-alto/draft-ietf-alto-unified-props-new/others.md

 When a new ALTO entity domain is registered, the consistency with the ALTO Address Type Registry MUST be ensured by the following procedure:

-- Test: Do corresponding entity addresses match a known `network` address type?
+- Test: Do corresponding entity identifiers match a known `network` address type?
     - If yes (e.g., cell, MAC or socket addresses):
         - Test: Is such an address type present in the ALTO Address Type Registry?